niluwin/coursera-deep-learning-specialization/C1 - Neural Networks and Deep Learning/Notes/Readme.md

 - `f(a) = a^3`  ==> `d(f(a))/d(a) = 3a^2`
 - `f(a) = log(a)`  ==> `d(f(a))/d(a) = 1/a`
 - To conclude, Derivative is the slope and slope is different in different points in the function thats why the derivative is a function.
+- On a straight line the derivative doesn't change.
+For other functions derivative can have different values at different points.

 ### Computation graph